google/timesketch/docs/developers/api-client.md

 client = timesketch_client.TimesketchApi(host_uri='https://demo.timesketch.org', username='demo', password='demo')
 ```

+> Careful with storing credentials in code that you intend to publish or make available to others.

 ## Client Config

 In order to make it simpler to connect to the API client a config file